 Find your cohort

 Accountability matters when motivation drops.
-A Discord server, a local meetup, a friend learning at the same pace โ€” any of these work.
+A Discord server, a local meetup, a friend learning at the same pace — any of these work.
 The grind is less isolating when someone else understands why you've been debugging a CSS layout for two hours.
 (Two hours on CSS is not a beginner problem, by the way.
 That's a universal experience.)

-The "no fast track" promise bears repeating.
-Bootcamps accelerate by providing structure and deadlines, but they do not compress the hours required.
+Bootcamps accelerate by providing structure and deadlines, but they don't compress the hours required.
 You cannot shortcut pattern recognition.
-Be suspicious of anyone promising a six-figure salary after eight weeks of study โ€” they're selling a fantasy, not a trajectory.
-The realistic timeline for going from zero to employable is 12 to 24 months of consistent, deliberate work.
-Some people are faster; most aren't.
+Be suspicious of anyone promising a six-figure salary after eight weeks of study — the realistic timeline from zero to employable is 12 to 24 months of consistent work.

 You don't need math (probably)